ImageMagick/Usage-Markdown/color_mods/index.md

 What the script does is work on the grayscale histogram, which it then applies to all the color channels, so that all the colors are kept together.

-For comparison with the IM "`-equalize`" histograms, lets show the grayscale histogram results here, too.
+For comparison with the IM "`-equalize`" histograms, let's show the grayscale histogram results here, too.
 Note that the redistributed histogram appears to be a bit more leveled out (flat, or uniform) than that of IM equalize.

 ~~~